 Where do I stay when I'm teaching at Sitka?

 Instructors stay at Sitka in the small residencies on campus for no charge while teaching their workshop.
 We have small, separate residences on our property with a bedroom, bathroom, living room, and kitchen.
-The arrival time is 4-5 pm the evening before the workshop and the departure time is 2 pm the last day of the workshop.
+The arrival time is 4-5 pm the evening before the workshop and the departure time is 2 pm the day after the workshop.
 The space is stocked with basic kitchen cookware, salt & pepper, linens, towels, etc. You will need all perishable/consumable supplies i.e. food, soap, shampoo, etc. ADA-compliant parking and housing is available on campus; please let us know if you will need these accommodations.

 How are instructors paid for teaching workshops?

 We recognize that all instructors have varying levels of experience.
 We ask that you base your instructor fee on what you need to charge for a 6-hour workshop day.
 Class size is determined by medium and facilities, your instructor fee does not reflect class size.
 In addition to tuition, we charge students a materials fee for materials you provide to them and we reimburse you when you arrive.
 If there is a model, we collect model fees and pay the models directly.
 If enrollment is low, we will ask if you want a lesser fee in order to avoid canceling the class.

 Do I get reimbursed for travel?